🟡 1d Brusselator (automatic)

 Continuation of Hopf points

-We use the bifurcation points guesses located in br.specialpoint to turn them into precise bifurcation points.
+We use the guesses of the bifurcation points located in br.specialpoint to turn them into precise bifurcation points.
 For the second one, we have

 # index of the Hopf point in br.specialpoint